5 Best Places to See and Photograph Wildlife in Glacier Park

 6. Don’t Feed or Pose a Risk to Wild Animals

 They say a fed bear is a dead bear.
 A mammal that has tried human food increases its chances of being hit by a vehicle or shot.
-Same is true for the other wild animals.
-Thus, do your due diligence and make sure that nobody is hurt when you watch or photograph the Glacier’s wildlife next time.
+Same is true for all other wild animals.
+Thus, do your due diligence and make sure that nobody is hurt when you watch or photograph Glacier’s wildlife next time.

 Read More